Amanda Moates, Ph.D., PLLC

 I have extensive experience treating adults dealing with depression, anxiety, interpersonal problems, trauma, grief, and major life transitions.

-I’m especially passionate about helping couples learn to strengthen their relationships, care for each other’s vulnerabilities, communicate effectively, become more resilient, and connect in a truly authentic, loving manner.
+I’m also passionate about helping couples learn to strengthen their relationships, care for each other’s vulnerabilities, communicate effectively, become more resilient, and connect in a truly authentic, loving manner.

-I am a Level II PACT (Psychobiological Approach to Couples Therapy) therapist, which means I’ve completed over 100 hours of in-person training with Dr. Stan Tatkin, as well as ongoing consultation and webinars.
+I am a Level II PACT (Psychobiological Approach to Couples Therapy) therapist, which means I’ve completed hundreds of hours of in-person training with Dr. Stan Tatkin, as well as ongoing consultation and webinars.
 PACT is an experiential, attachment-based, and neuroscience-informed approach that helps couples move beyond surface-level issues to explore, work through, and resolve the root of their relational patterns.

 My Professional Background